• About

 Muhammad, who has been in charge of the nation’s apex court since then, is now facing a major test of integrity.

-In a protest memo signed by 14 Supreme Court judges, Muhammad was accused of not giving justices their legitimate entitlements.
+In a protest memo signed by 14 Supreme Court judges, Muhammad was accused of failing to grant justices their legitimate entitlements.

 “Your lordship received and ignored these demands since 24th March 2022.”

 “In the past, justices were nominated to attend two to three foreign workshops or training per annum with accompanying persons for reasons of age.
-Since your Lordship’s assumption of office, Justices only attend two workshops in Dubai and Zanzibar.
-They were not accorded the privilege of travelling with accompanying persons as was the practice.
+Since Your Lordship assumed office, Justices have only attended two workshops in Dubai and Zanzibar.
+They were not accorded the privilege of travelling with accompanying persons, as was the practice.

 “Your Lordship totally ignored this demand and yet travelled with your spouse, children, and personal staff.
-We demand to know what has become our training funds, have been diverted, or it’s plain denial.
+We demand to know what has become of our training funds, whether they have been diverted or it’s a plain denial.

 Tags: BREAKING NEWSCOURTnewsNigeria